nmank/Flag_Median_and_FlagIRLS/README.md

 # The Flag Median and FlagIRLS

-The python code to reproduce results for the CVPR 2022 paperr by Nathan Mankovich et. al.
+The python code to reproduce results for the CVPR 2022 paper by Nathan Mankovich et. al.

 ## Description